void-linux/void-packages/Manual.md

 - `short_desc` A string with a brief description for this package.
 Max 72 chars.

 - `version` A string with the package version.
 Must not contain dashes or underscore and at least one digit is required.
-Shell's variable substition usage is not allowed.
+Using bash's pattern substitution and prefix and suffix matching isn't supported, since this field needs to be parsed by `xbps-checkvers(1)`.
+Using variables in this field should be avoided.

+Neither `pkgname` or `version` should contain special characters which make it necessary to quote them, so they shouldn't be quoted in the template.

 <a id="optional_vars"></a>
 #### Optional variables